godotengine/godot-docs/classes/class_popupmenu.rst

 - void **set_item_disabled** **(** :ref:`int<class_int>` idx, :ref:`bool<class_bool>` disabled **)**

-Sets whether the item at index ``idx`` is disabled or not.
+Enables/disables the item at index ``idx``.
 When it is disabled, it can't be selected and its action can't be invoked.

 ----